The subject of this 2017 Spanish review was human placental epigenetic changes:

 - Forget about non-biological measurements like educational attainment per Does a societal mandate cause DNA methylation?.

-Every human alive today has observable lasting epigenetic effects caused by environmental factors during the earliest parts of our lives.
+Every human alive today has observable lasting epigenetic effects caused by environmental factors during the earliest parts of our lives, and potentially even before we’re conceived.
 Isn’t this sufficient rationale to expect serious efforts by research sponsors and designers?

 https://www.sciencedirect.com/science/article/pii/S0892036217301769 “The impact of prenatal insults on the human placental epigenome: A systematic review” (click the Download PDF link to read the paper)